Refined Selmer equations for the thrice-punctured line in depth two: Introduction

-\begin{theorema}[Theorem \ref{refined Chabauty-Kim equations}] Let $S = \{\ell, q\}$, and let $p \notin S$ be a prime.
-Then $\mathcal X(\ZZ_p)_{S,2}^{\min}$ is equal to the set of points $z\in\mathcal X(\ZZ_p)$ satisfying the equation
+\begin{theorema}[Theorem \ref{refined Chabauty-Kim equations}] Let $S = \{2, q\}$, and let $p \notin S$ be a prime.
+Then~$\mathcal X(\ZZ_p)_{S,2}^{\min}$ is equal to the set of points $z\in\mathcal X(\ZZ_p)$ satisfying the equation

-up to the natural action of~$S_3$ on $\mathcal X$.
-Here, $a_{\ell,q}$ and $a_{q,\ell}$ are certain computable $p$-adic numbers.
+along with all of the images of this set under the natural action of~$S_3$ on $\mathcal X$.
+Here, $a_{2,q}$ and $a_{q,2}$ are certain computable $p$-adic numbers which are not both zero.
 (See \S\ref{subsec:locdepth2} for the definition of the constants $a_{\ell,q}$ and a description of an algorithm to compute them; this algorithm has been implemented in SageMath~\cite{dcw_coefficients}.) \end{theorema}